Mujahideen Army (Iraq)

-The Jaish al-Mujahideen (or Army of the Holy Warrior) is a Sunni militant group in Iraq.
+The Mujahideen Army (Arabic:جيش المجاهدين; lit.
+Army of the Holy Warrior) was a Sunni militant group in Iraq.
 The group first emerged in late 2004.
 The Mujahideen Army is one of the founding members of the Jihad and Reform Front as well as a member of the Political Council for the Iraqi Resistance (PCIR).
-The Mujahideen Army is comprised almost exclusively of native Iraqi Sunni Muslims, including Saddam Hussein's military such as Fedayeen Saddam and Special Republican Guard.
+The Mujahideen Army is comprised almost exclusively of native Iraqi Sunni Muslims from tribal areas, including ex-members of Saddam Hussein's military and security agencies such as Fedayeen Saddam, Special Republican Guard, Republican Guard and the Special Security Organization.

 Ideology

 Religious in the nature, the Mujahideen Army takes on a more nationalist tone in its rhetoric.
 The militant group is believed to have an ideology similar to that of fellow Iraqi insurgent group, the Islamic Army in Iraq (IAI).

 In May 2006 the Mujahideen Army released a statement condemning Iraq's ethnic and sectarian infighting and urged Iraqis to work "with a sense of national and religious responsibility for the sake of future generations."

 In late January 2006, the Mujahideen Army issued a communiqué calling for attacks against Denmark and Norway, in response to the publication of cartoons depicting the Islamic prophet Muhammad in several Danish newspapers.

 They also threatened attacks following controversial comments made by Pope Benedict XVI in September 2006.
 They announced their intention to "destroy their cross in the heart of Rome… and to hit the Vatican."

 The Mujahideen Army have also taken the unique step of appealing directly to the American public via several English-language videos purportedly produced and distributed by the group.